-CASE ILLUSTRATION - THE IMPLEMENTATION OF A NEW ACADEMIC PERFORMANCE APPRAISAL SYSTEM AT UCD
+CASE ILLUSTRATION - THE IMPLEMENTATION OF A NEW ACADEMIC PERFORMANCE APPRAISAL SYSTEM AT UCD goals are supported, encouraged and developed, i.e. changing behaviour patterns.

 Changing the promotion procedures for academic staff at UCD was motivated, inter alia, by widespread dissatisfaction with the existing system and the changing cultural context within UCD and the wider educational sector.
 Rewriting academic promotional systems allowed University management to shape and direct the internal reformation of the college.